New Jersey Medicaid Nursing Home Eligibility Information 2024

 In 2024, the New Jersey Medicaid program, NJ FamilyCare, continues to provide crucial assistance to a vast number of residents who require long-term care services.
 This article discusses the various aspects of NJ FamilyCare’s Managed Long Term Services and Supports (MLTSS) program, including its benefits, eligibility criteria, and application process.
 This piece of information is…

 In 2024, NJ FamilyCare, the New Jersey Medicaid program, covers long-term care services for many residents.
 This article explains the Managed Long Term Services and Supports (MLTSS) program, including what it covers, who qualifies, and how to apply.
-It's designed for older adults and their families navigating Medicaid coverage for long-term care in New Jersey.
+It's written for older adults and their families working through Medicaid coverage for long-term care in New Jersey.

 Understanding New Jersey's MLTSS program